 Saying thank you is as much about the writer as it is about the reader.
 It is a social grace that benefits both parties equally, a real means to nurture the human spirit.
 Personally, saying thank you allows me to reflect on my blessings and helps me remember to be kind to others.
-Organ donation is no exception to this rule, and perhaps quite to the contrary, it is a powerful reminder how wonderful gift giving and receiving truly is.
+Organ donation is no exception to this rule, and perhaps quite to the contrary, it is a powerful reminder of how wonderful gift giving and receiving truly are.

 Key Components of a Well Crafted Thank You Note

-- Write your thank you letter by hand: a handwritten note immediately indicates thoughtfulness and caring, and gives it the attention it deserves.
+- Write your thank you letter by hand: A handwritten note immediately indicates thoughtfulness and caring and gives it the attention it deserves.

-- Take the time to think and draft your letter before you write: an error free letter not only looks professional but gives the reader a sense of importance in your choice of words.
+- Take the time to think and draft your letter before you write: An error-free letter not only looks professional but gives the reader a sense of importance in your choice of words.

-- Do not use canned and expected language: to avoid running the risk of being perceived as someone lacking an honest thought, mention specifics about the gift you received
+- Do not use canned and expected language: To avoid running the risk of being perceived as someone lacking an honest thought, mention specifics about the gift you received.

-- Sincerity is key: avoid exaggerations and focus on highlighting a few specifics about the gift so as to remain credible with your message
+- Sincerity is key: Avoid exaggerations and focus on highlighting a few specifics about the gift so as to remain credible with your message.

-- Compose a well thought out closure: think about a special close that truly encapsulates the spirit of your letter
+- Compose a well-thought-out closure: Think about a special close that truly encapsulates the spirit of your letter.

-Key Information to Include in Your Organ Donation Thank You Letter
+Key Information to Include

 Remember that grieving the loss of a loved one is a process which unfolds differently from person to person.
-Assume that the donor's family is still grieving, regardless how much time has passed.
+Assume that the donor's family is still grieving, regardless of how much time has passed.
 Communicating with sensitivity is of utmost importance.

-The following are a few suggestions of what to include in your letter:
+The following are a few suggestions of what to include in your letter

 - Open your letter with "Dear Donor Family"